Lake Secession, South Carolina

-Lake Secession is a census-designated place (CDP) in Abbeville County, South Carolina, United States located near a lake by the same name.
+Lake Secession is a census-designated place (CDP) in Abbeville County, South Carolina.
 The population was 1,083 at the 2010 census.

 Geography

-Secession Lake is a reservoir on the Rocky River, a tributary of the Savannah River.
+The adjacent Secession Lake is a reservoir on the Rocky River, a tributary of the Savannah River.
 The spillway elevation is 548 ft above sea level.
 The reservoir extends north into Anderson County, but the CDP consists only of residences built around the lake within Abbeville County.

 The Antreville CDP borders the Lake Secession CDP to the east.